Being involved in a rear-end collision can be costly both physically and financially.

 At the Pritchard Injury Firm, our Georgia car accident lawyers want you to feel protected, and we want to make sure you get as much as you can out of a bad situation.

-Read on to see what damages you might be able to recover, how much you should settle for, and why it is important to contact a lawyer if you have been rear-ended in Georgia.
+- Why it is important to contact a lawyer if you have been rear-ended in Georgia

 The short answer is “it depends.”
 There is never a clear-cut formula to determine how much you should settle for.

 However, knowing your rights and having a strong advocate in your corner can help you maximize your settlement.